Damage Caused by Construction

 an Extensive Library of

 Codes, regulations, and standards change over time, and modifications are made to existing buildings and sites.
-It is important to examine the history of the building and site to the extent possible to determine what codes, standards, and regulations are applicable.
-The Engineer's report should be based on what, in the Engineer's professional opinion, are the applicable codes, regulations, and standards.
+It is important to examine the history of the building to determine what codes, standards, and regulations are applicable.
+The Engineer's report should be based on applicable codes, regulations, and standards.

-The term "grandfathered" is often applied to existing construction and building sites.
-Saying a building or site is "grandfathered" is often inaccurate.
+The term "grandfathered" is often applied to existing construction.
+Saying a building is "grandfathered" is often inaccurate.
 The term "grandfathered" only applies to original and unaltered construction.
-"Grandfathered" also requires that no changes were made without required permits and approvals.
-Once a change is made to a building or site, newer building codes, standards, and municipal regulations often become applicable.
+"Grandfathering" requires that no changes were made without required permits and approvals.
+Once a change is made to a building, newer building codes, standards, and municipal regulations become applicable.
 For example, making a change to the interior of a building might require that exterior steps be brought up to modern codes.

-Heimer Engineering has an extensive library of searchable historical building codes, dating back 65 years for The State of New York and over 130 years for The City of New York1.
+Heimer Engineering has an extensive library of searchable historical building codes, dating back 90 years for The State of New York and over 140 years for The City of New York.
 We also have electronic access to hundreds of current state, town, and village codes.
-This helps us find the applicable codes.
-Our library also includes Multiple Dwelling laws and tenement laws.

 Just because a building